Miigwewin Online Store

 We have completed over 40 interviews with community members and compiled photos, with a draft of a book.
 We are working toward publishing it, including working with a renowned photographer (Rino Noto) to get high quality photos of the Elders.

 We have run workshops in the community, including on sustainable building and water testing, as well as conducting regional beach clean ups.
 The team have also done many presentations across Ontario about how climate change is affecting Lake Huron, with calls to action and programs to engage people on an ongoing basis.
 We also have been doing online webinars and chats throughout the pandemic, and have started a social enterprise with a trailer to host supporters and students.
-We currently two hired part-time to experience a variety of environmental-related work opportunities, and helping to start an online store for community members of Saugeen and Nawash to sell goods and services.
+We continually have 2-3 youth hired full-time to experience a variety of environmental-related work opportunities.

 We received a Social Sciences and Humanities Research Council (SSHRC) grant in collaboration with Dr. Jim Stinson from York University to run a Film School with Anishinaabe youth from Saugeen Ojibway Nation members, with the possibility of submitting videos to the United Nations Youth Climate Report.
 We are collaborating with the Saugeen Ojibway Nation Environment Office, Nawash Fisheries, Ministry of Natural Resources and Parks Canada on a whitefish study called Together with Gigooyike, and we received a Mitacs grant for a post-doctoral fellow to support this study.
 We received a second SSHRC grant in collaboration with York for a three year project ($200,000) around engaging Indigenous youth around decolonizing the water, land and the Bruce Trail.
 We are also in the process of developing a course at the University of Toronto around reconciliation and land-based education.